Sanddino00/Mod-Manager/README.md

-Modmanagee with integrated management for mod-fixes and gamebanana downloads
+Modmanagee with integrated management for mod-fixes and gamebanana, arca.live and nextcloud downloads

 Features:
 --